UVM Emergency Management Plan

 Emergency Operations Group (EOG)

-- Associate VP for Administrative and Facilities Services (EOG Director for level 4/5 emergencies)
+- Associate Vice President for Administrative and Facilities Services (EOG Manager for level 4/5 emergencies)

-- Associate VP for Student and Campus Life (EOG Director for level 3 emergency)
+- Associate Vice Provost for Student Affairs (EOG Manager for level 3 emergency)

-- Chief/Director of Police Services (Back-up EOG Director and Operations Section Member)
+- Chief/Director of Police Services (Back-up EOG Manager and Operations Section Member)

 - Director of Physical Plant (Operations Section)

-- Director of Risk Management (EOG Safety and Finance Officer)
+- Director of Risk Management & Safety (EOG Safety and Finance Officer)

 - Director of Residential Life (EOG Planning or Operations Section Member)